datacenter/cilium-dc-design/docs/aci/examples/advanced.md

     * Echo Receive Internal: 50
     * Echo Admin State: Enabled
   * Create a `BFD Interface Profile` under the `Logical Interface Profile` and select the `BFD Interface Policy`

+  {: .warning }
+  If BFD is configured for sub-second failure detection and you are running virtual machines, a live migration may cause BFD to perceive the node as down.
+Consequently, the BGP session will be reset, leading to the withdrawal of all routes advertised by the affected node from the routing table.

 ## Cilium Enterprise